Food truck owner raises funds for mother, two children shot to death

 Isiah Robinson’s food truck was almost sold out Thursday during a fundraiser for the funeral expenses of Schinara Patterson, a 34-year-old mother, and two of her children, all of whom were shot to death Monday.

-Isiah Robinson’s food truck was almost sold out Thursday afternoon, three hours after starting a fundraiser in Historic West Las Vegas for the funeral expenses of Schinara Patterson, a 34-year-old mother, and two of her children, all of whom were slain.
+Isiah Robinson’s food truck was almost sold out Thursday afternoon, three hours after starting a fundraiser in the Historic Westside for the funeral expenses of Schinara Patterson, a 34-year-old mother, and two of her children, all of whom were slain.

-“I grew up with her as a childhood friend, went to high school with her, the whole nine,” said Robinson, 31, outside his Trap Wingz eatery in the parking lot of MLK Plaza at 1000 Martin Luther King Boulevard.
+“I grew up with her as a childhood friend, went to high school with her, the whole nine (yards),” said Robinson, 31, outside his Trap Wingz eatery in the parking lot of MLK Plaza, 1000 Martin Luther King Blvd.

 “She was a great mother,” he added.
 “Go to the moon and back for her kids.”

-Robinson announced Wednesday on social media he would donate proceeds from the sale of his chicken wings — smothered in sauce and paired with fries, burger sliders, waffles or eggs – to raise money to assist with costs related to the burial of Patterson and her daughters, Zi’Myra, 6, and Ki’Zaiah Cone, 14.
+Robinson announced Wednesday on social media he would donate proceeds from the sale of his chicken wings — smothered in sauce and paired with fries, burger sliders, waffles or eggs — to raise money to assist with costs related to the burial of Patterson and her daughters, Ki’Zaiah Cone, 14, and Zi’Myra Patterson, 6.

-All three of their bodies were discovered Monday morning, shot to death by Schinara Patterson’s husband Marvin Ray Patterson, 43, who committed suicide by shooting himself in the head, according to the Metropolitan Police Department.
+All three of their bodies were discovered Monday morning, shot to death by Schinara Patterson’s husband Marvin Ray Patterson, 43, who then committed suicide, according to the Metropolitan Police Department.

 Schinara Patterson’s sister, Micheala Bernoudy, 24, launched an online fundraiser and appeared briefly outside Robinson’s truck to place a sign in the food order window with photos of the mother and the two girls.